-This will improve organisational effectiveness and job satisfaction.
+This will improve communication, organisational effectiveness and job satisfaction.

 Much of the business of an organisation takes place between pairs of people.
 These interactions can be positive and developing or frustrating and destructive.
-You can improve them by this simple tool.
+You can improve them with this simple tool.

 “Team of two” works well with any two people who work together.
 It is excellent for consultants and clients.
 It will even work for life partners.